Social Security Requirements—Nonresident Aliens

 - 402 Demers Avenue, Suite 300, Grand Forks, ND

 - 2443 Clare Lane NE, Suite 100, Rochester, MN

 Office hours: 9:00 a.m. to 4:00 p.m., Monday through Friday

 Completing an I-9 at the University

-You'll need to apply for a number with the Social Security Administration before completing the I-9 process at the Job Center or Payroll Services (just show your receipt for a Social Security number application).
+You'll need to apply for a number with the Social Security Administration before completing the I-9 process at Payroll Services (just show your receipt for a Social Security number application).
 You will need to show these documents to complete the Social Security application:

 - Valid passport

 - One other piece of identification: student ID card, driver’s license, etc.

 You may also need other materials, depending on your visa status: